redis/redis-doc/commands/sort.md

     SORT mylist LIMIT 0 10

 Almost all modifiers can be used together.
-The following example will return the first 5 elements, lexographically sorted in descending order:
+The following example will return the first 5 elements, lexicographically sorted in descending order:

     SORT mylist LIMIT 0 5 ALPHA DESC